 In 2001, he was elected a Fellow of the Royal Historical Society, and a Member of the Mont Pèlerin Society in 2004.
 In 2008, he was elected a member of the Philadelphia Society, and a member of the Royal Economic Society.
 In 2017, he was made a Fellow of the Center for the Study of Law and Religion at Emory University.
 He served as President of the Philadelphia Society from 2019-2021.

 He is the General Editor of Lexington Books’ Studies in Ethics and Economics Series.
-He also sits on the Academic Advisory Boards of Campion College, Sydney; the La Fundación Burke, Madrid; the Instituto Fe y Libertad; and the Institute of Economic Affairs, London; as well as the editorial boards of the Journal of Markets and Morality and Revista Valores en la sociedad industrial.
+He also sits on the Academic Advisory Boards of the Institute of Economic Affairs, London; Campion College, Sydney; the La Fundación Burke, Madrid; the Instituto Fe y Libertad, Guatemala; and as well as the editorial boards of the Journal of Markets and Morality and Revista Valores en la sociedad industrial.